-The reporting documents must be correctly identified by numbering them in the right order, as stated above.
-All the reporting documents must be saved as separate PDF files, using standard word processing software in the appropriate orientation, on a CD or memory stick.
+The reporting documents must be correctly identified.
+All the reporting documents must be saved as separate PDF files, using standard word processing software in the appropriate orientation, on a CD or memory stick, and be sent the ECVS office before the deadline.